Emarsys-US/Emarsys-postman-collection/readme.md

 [This guide goes over how to create those environments](https://learning.postman.com/docs/sending-requests/managing-environments/#creating-environments)

+If you work with multiple Emarsys accounts, use a separate Postman Environment for each account.

-The required variables in your environment will depend on which APIs you use:
+The required variables for your environment will depend on which APIs you use:

 ### Suite APIs/ SMS APIs:
 - wsse-user
 - wsse-secret
-  - These are provided when creating an API user in Emarsys
+  - These values are provided when creating an API user in Emarsys
-  - Please make sure your API user has the Permissions selected that are required for the API call you're testing
+  - Please make sure your API user has the correct Permissions selected in Emarsys to allow for the API call you're testing
-  - Note that the value that appears in the APIs is "wsse-header" - this is derived from the other two variables above
+  - Note that the value that gets used in the API calls themselves is "wsse-header" - that value is derived from the other two variables above

 ### Sales uploads (part of the Suite APIs):
 - sales-bearer-token